-Do not use ghostwriting under your name.
-If you have not enough time do not blog.
+Do not use ghostwriting services under your name.
+In case you have not enough time do not blog.
 Blog for yourself in your own name not for your company, people will cite you and not the company.

 Above all be yourself, not solely a CEO, entrepreneur, engineer or consultant.

 Make people feel that you’re there as a person.
 Shoot pictures of your cat or dog.
 Do not cover your family though, that might be even dangerous.
 Protect your privacy but don’t be just a generic business person.

 4. Do not sell, inform

 Do not attempt to sell your products via your blog posts.
 Inform people.
 Make your readers aware of your products but mainly inform your audience on the issues of your trade or industry, not solely your own business.
 You may explain how your products and services solve problems.
 Do not advertise, help people instead.

 5. Do not “blog” press releases, tell stories

 Well, this is kind of evident although many people will do it anyway.
 Press releases are for the press, blogs are your interface to social media.
 You might even employ social media press releases but keep your blog clean.
 It doesn’t make sense to regurgitate or even simply publish press releases on your blog.